NVIDIA-Merlin/models/examples/quick_start/scripts/ranking/README.md

 ### Multi-task learning models
 ```
   --use_task_towers
-                        Enables task-specific towers before its head.
+                        Creates task-specific MLP tower before its head.
+                        By default True.
   --tower_layers
                         MLP architecture of task-specific towers.
-By
+                        It expects a comma-separated list of layer dims.
-                        default '64'
+                        By default '64'
 ```

 ### Negative sampling